Personal Injury Claims Process

 Time Limit For Filing A Personal Injury Claim

 In general, the time limit for filing a compensation claim for personal injury is 3 years from the date of the accident.
 There are a few exceptions to this rule.
-For example, if you are claiming compensation for an asbestos-related injury, the time limit is 3 years from the time you were diagnosed.
+For example, if you are claiming compensation for an asbestos-related injury (such as mesothelioma), the time limit is 3 years from the time you were diagnosed.
 This is because the symptoms of all asbestos exposure-related illnesses manifest themselves several months after the actual exposure.

 If you have suffered an injury in an accident that was due to somebody else’s mistake or negligence, you are entitled to claim compensation.
 An experienced personal injury solicitor can not only settle your claim, but will handle all the formalities and ensure that you get the compensation you deserve while you take some time to heal from your injuries and put your life back together again.